pengzhengyi/learn-peps/README.md

   - I am writing this to learn and just sharing my learnings.
   - I am not writing this to show off my code skills.
   - I am not writing this to be perfect.
 - Be lazy and prefer automation than manual work.
   This is a long marathon project.
 I want to save energy whenever possible.
 In order to save energy, I will have some handy tools to automate some manual works.
 For example, audio format conversions.
 - Learn from the others.
   Instead of trying to be comprehensive or all-encompassing, I will utilize any good material I can find on the Internet.
+- Developer perspective.
+  I will try to focus on the developer perspective of the PEPs.
+  Why a feature is useful? why we should follow a guideline?
+  Instead of focusing on the language design perspective, I will put more emphasis on how it ties to the development experience with Python.